mozilla/firefox-translations/ARCHITECTURE.md

 ## PAGE_LOADED
 Page is loaded.

-Fields:
-- text-sample
+Actions:
+- content-script will connect with background-script
+- content-script will send sample to background-script

 Next state:
-- background-script will notice PAGE_LOADED and attempt language detection.
-Once it identified a language, it will switch state to LANGUAGE_DETECTED
+- background-script will switch to TRANSLATION_AVAILABLE or TRANSLATION_NOT_AVAILABLE based on the languages detected in the sample and available translation models.

-## LANGUAGE_DETECTED
+## TRANSLATION_AVAILABLE
 Language detector detected the language

-Fields:
-- languages (list of ISO codes and their probability)

-Next state:
-- background-script checks whether there is a translation path available from the detected language to the navigator's language. (or future: the last used target language)

-## TRANSLATION_NOT_AVAILABLE
-There is no translation model available to translate this page from the detected language to the navigator's language.

-Next state:
-- None

-## TRANSLATION_AVAILABLE
-There is a translation path available.

-Fields:
+Fields: {
-- language-from
-- language-to
-- available-languages-from
-- available-languages-to
+	from: String, // BCP47, detected from language
+	to: String, // BCP47, navigator target language)
+	models: [
+		{
+			from: String, // BCP47
+			to: String // BCP47
+		}
+	] // All available from->to pairs, sorted by relevance
+}

 Actions:
 - background-script tells page action icon to show